Red Sox vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Logan Webb is set to start for the San Francisco Giants on Friday against Justin Turner and the Boston Red Sox.
-First pitch is at 10:15 PM ET at Oracle Park.
+Rafael Devers and the Boston Red Sox are ready for a matchup with Michael Conforto and the San Francisco Giants on Saturday at 7:15 PM ET.

-The Red Sox are +120 moneyline underdogs for this matchup against the favored Giants (-145).
-The game's total has been set at 7.5 runs.
+The Giants are -145 moneyline favorites for this matchup with the Red Sox (+120).
+The over/under for the matchup is set at 7.5 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.